 IT’S STILL WORTH THE VISIT

+The isolation aside, the trip for any historic buff is well worth it.
 The area became a state park during the 1960s when the Florida

 Board of Parks & Historic Memorials